Thatched Roof Cost

 tradesperson installing a thatched roof

-• Clean the roof regularly and remove all moss and leaves with a rake.
+• Clean the roof regularly and remove moss and leaves with a rake.

-• Cut back any overhanging trees that may touch the thatched roof and cause damage.
+• Cut back any overhanging trees that may touch the thatch and cause damage or trap moisture.

-• Spray the roof with a liquid to prevent moss and algae.
+• Spray the roof periodically with a moss and algae treatment to prevent build-up.

-• Repair any holes that may occur due to birds or other animals.
+• Repair any holes promptly, particularly those caused by birds or other animals.

-• Keep an eye on the condition of the ridge and flashings and have these replaced every 8 to 10 years.
+• Monitor the condition of the ridge and flashings and have these replaced every 10 to 15 years.
+For more on this cost, see the cost to fix a roof leak.

 FAQs